spsforks/SCons-scons-wiki/SConsReleaseProcedure.md

 ## After Release

 - [ ] On GitHub create a pull request from the branch.
 GitHub will give you a URL when you push and create the branch which will take you to a page to do just this.
+- [ ] On Github create a release with RELEASE.txt using [Github New Release Page](https://github.com/SCons/scons/releases/new)
-- [ ] On default branch, run `python bin/update-release-info.py post` to go back to develop mode.
+- [ ] On master branch, run `python bin/update-release-info.py post` to go back to develop mode.
 - [ ] Commit those changes after review